Policies and Related Information - Alcohol and Other Drug Policy

 - at University events on or off campus;

-- on travel status when representing the University (e.g., as a member of athletic team, sports club, Student Government Association, student organizations and groups, member of a University group, delegation, etc.).
+- on travel status when representing the University (e.g., as a member of athletic team, sports club, Student Government Association, student organizations, etc.).
 Further restrictions or allowances for legal and responsible use of alcohol may apply to individual students or student groups on travel status, based on the specific program’s needs and direction of the faculty or staff supervisors/ advisors.
+Student leaders, faculty, staff supervisors/advisers and coaches assume responsibility for ensuring University policies and local, state, and federal laws are followed.

 - The public display of advertising or promotion of alcoholic beverages or illegal drugs, in University buildings or any other public campus area including all University-owned housing areas is prohibited.
 This includes alcohol containers, banners, lighted beer/ liquor signs, and large inflatable advertising.